 Because of the narrow, one lane road, buses will be used to shuttle runners to the start line.
 THERE CANNOT BE CARS PARKED ON CHIMNEY TOP ROAD AT THE START LINE.
 Likewise, the finish lane is a very narrow area of parking which must be used for bus traffic, to bus runners back to the campground where the awards ceremony will be.
 The Forest Service has requested that we keep these areas free of traffic.
 We must obey their rules in order to continue having this event.
 Please SPECTATORS wait at the campground to welcome runners back.
 Please cooperate so that we may enjoy this race for years to come.

-The 2018 Rugged Red Trail Half-Marathon course remains the same.
+The Rugged Red Trail Half-Marathon course remains the same this year.
 Once the gun goes off, runners will run south on Chimney Top Road to the Rough Trail parking lot.
 The course turns to single track at this point, following Rough Trail west to Koomer Ridge Trail.
 This begins the steep descent from the ridge into the valley.
 Runners cross the Creek, turn left, and onto Koomer Ridge Trail.

 Run southwest on Koomer Ridge Trail for 1.6 miles then right onto Buck Trail.
 The trail climbs out of the bottom quickly (the first of 3 big climbs) via some stair stepping roots and rocks.
 The dirt trail soon peaks at a gorgeous overlook and stays level.